 Tony Robbins, Money Master the Game.
-A big book on peronal finance, from a big hyperactive guy.money master the game
+A big book on personal finance from a big hyperactive guy.

-First time I say him was at TED.
-I thought he was a kind of Schwarzenegger but talking way faster.
+The first time I saw him was at TED.
+I thought he was a kind of Schwarzenegger, but talking way faster.

 And that voice.
 Scared me like hell.